British officer served as pilot with Air Transport Auxiliary at Hamble ferry pool in GB, 1941-1945

-REEL 2 Continues: weather conditions; uniform; attitude towards work with Air Transport Auxiluary; male attitude towards women pilots; pay; daily routine; food rations and mess arrangements; accidents; navigation; flying Not Entirely Airworthy aircraft; ferrying Westland Lysander destined for secret operation.
+REEL 2 Continues: weather conditions; uniform; attitude towards work with Air Transport Auxiluary; male attitude towards female pilots; pay; daily routine; food rations and mess arrangements; accidents; navigation; flying 'Not Entirely Airworthy' aircraft; ferrying Westland Lysander destined for secret operation.

 REEL 3 Continues: aircraft that were difficult for female pilots to fly; opinion of commanding officer; relations between women pilots; reaction to deaths of colleagues; story of being shot at by German aircraft; impact of work with Air Transport Auxiliary on life and relationships; attitude of parent's towards her work with Air Transport Auxiliary; leave; attitude towards V1 Flying Bomb attacks; attitude towards work with Air Transport Auxiliary; post-war flying; reflections on period with Air Transport Auxiliary.